- 1 What is Apple Carplay?

 What is Apple Carplay?

 In-car infotainment systems are always changing.
-Apple’s Carplay is the company’s answer to In-car infotainment system.
+Apple’s Carplay is the company’s answer to the In-car infotainment system.
 According to Apple’s website, CarPlay is a smarter, safer way to use your iPhone in the car.
 CarPlay takes the things you want to do with your iPhone while driving and puts them right on your car’s built-in display.
 You can get directions, make calls, send and receive messages, and listen to music, all in a way that allows you to stay focused on the road.
 Just plug in your iPhone and go.

-By integrating Carplay, you can have Siri take dictation for your messages, call your contacts and have Siri read out your messages.
+By integrating Carplay, you can have Siri take dictation for your messages, call your contacts and have Siri read out your texts.
 The setup also integrates seamlessly with your other Apple Apps such as using GPS and directions.
-Have Audiobooks or podcasts on your iphone.
+Have Audiobooks or podcasts on your iPhone.
 Carplay can read them out to you.
 You can also use the overcast App to get the best out of your podcasts.
 Siri performs well in this use case.
 When you bring up Siri, the car audio and the HVAC system turn down automatically which provides a better experience.

 Does Apple provide the Carplay Hardware?

 Two of the best alternatives come from Pioneer.
-Yes the same Pioneer that helped you in the 80s with upgrading your car stereos to hi-fi CD players.
+Yes, the same Pioneer that helped you in the 80s with upgrading your car stereos to hi-fi CD players.
 The first of the models offered by Pioneer is the

 Pioneer AppRadio 4 SPH-DA120 – 6-Inch Capacitive Touchscreen Receiver